Patient aggression toward dentists a common issue: survey

 Fifty-five percent of the dentists said they had experienced verbal aggression, 22% had been the target of physical aggression and 44% had been the victim of reputational aggression.
 Over the course of all of the respondents’ careers, which was an average of 17 years, they reported being subjected to verbal (74%), reputational (69%) and physical (46%) aggression at percentages comparable with those reported in other health care settings, the researchers noted.

-“Dentistry is rife with situations that can elicit strong negative emotions, such as fear, pain, distrust and anger,” lead study author Kimberly Rhoades, a research scientist at the NYU College of Dentistry, said.
+“Dentistry is rife with situations that can elicit strong negative emotions, such as fear, pain, distrust and anger,” said lead study author Kimberly Rhoades, a research scientist at the NYU College of Dentistry.
 “Many patients also experience high levels of anxiety and vulnerability, which may increase negative responses or aggression.
 Establishing that aggression toward dentists is a problem, and how often it occurs can help us develop interventions.”

 The researchers recommend that dental practices consider training that includes strategies for handling workplace violence, preventing patient aggression, and managing or de-escalating situations when they occur.

 The study was published online Oct.
 1 in the Journal of the American Dental Association.